matankasher/100-Days-code-challange/README.md

 You are given the node to be deleted node.
 You will not be given access to the first node of head.
 - solution method: linked list
 -  *time complexity:  o(n)*
+#### day 18
+- **Valid Sudoku** - Determine if a 9 x 9 Sudoku board is valid.
+Only the filled cells need to be validated according to the following rules:
+Each row must contain the digits 1-9 without repetition.
+Each column must contain the digits 1-9 without repetition.
+Each of the nine 3 x 3 sub-boxes of the grid must contain the digits 1-9 without repetition.
+-  *time complexity:  o(1)*